Jared Kushner Inadvertently Seems To Contradict Donald Trump’s Claim Of A ‘National Crisis’ At The Border

 Conservative estimates of the Department of Homeland Security show that the cost of the wall would be somewhere in the region of $21.6 billion, but even that is not considered a realistic figure.
 In raw materials alone, DHS estimated that “the border wall could cost nearly $70 billion to build and $150 million a year to maintain.”

-It would be interesting to see if the President has a response to Jared Kushner’s assertion, but it is appearing likely that level-headed people within his own administration are getting increasingly worried about the continuing government shutdown and Trump’s standoffish attitude towards resolving it.
+It would be interesting to see if the president has a response to Jared Kushner’s assertion, but it is appearing likely that level-headed people within his own administration are getting increasingly worried about the continuing government shutdown and Trump’s attitude toward resolving it.